 Red Raspberry Herbal Use

 Raspberries are suited to USDA zones 2-7.
 They are perennials that grow to their full height in their first year and then fruit during the second.
-While most of us know raspberries for their use in preserves, baking and eating fresh, Native American people used the leaves to make a tea to treat diarrhea.
+While most of us know raspberries for their use in preserves, baking, and eating fresh, Native American peoples used the leaves to make tea to treat diarrhea.

-Raspberry tea has long been used to treat menstrual symptoms and to ease childbirth.
-Aboriginal tribes of Australia used a raspberry decoction to treat morning sickness, menstrual cramping and the flu.
-The leaves are rich in potassium, iron, magnesium and b-vitamins, all good for female reproductive health.
+Raspberry tea has long been used to treat menstrual symptoms and ease childbirth.
+Aboriginal tribes of Australia used a raspberry decoction to treat morning sickness, menstrual cramping, and the flu.
+The leaves are rich in potassium, iron, magnesium, and b-vitamins, all good for female reproductive health.

 When and How to Harvest Raspberry Leaves